ethereum-attestation-service/eas-docs-site/docs/core--concepts/credible-neutrality.md

 ---

 # Credible Neutrality
 In an era where biases and hidden agendas often skew digital platforms, the principle of "Credible Neutrality" stands as a testament to genuine fairness and trustworthiness.
-It's not just a lofty ideal; it's a foundational requirement for systems that aim to earn unwavering trust.
+It's a foundational requirement for systems that aim to earn unwavering trust.

 ## What is Credible Neutrality?
 `Credible Neutrality` is the commitment of a system to operate without favoring any participant, agenda, or outcome.
 It's a promise that the platform's operations are transparent, unbiased, and free from external influences.
+Email is a great example and mental model of a protocol that is credibly neutral.
+You know that email won't be captured by some for-profit entity.
+Anyone can build on it and use it for their own purposes.

 ## Why It Matters
 Consider a world where every digital interaction is tinged with doubt.
 Is this person real?
 Is this platform suppressing certain voices?
 What happens if I click this link?
 Credible Neutrality makes things a bit more:

-- **Trustful:** Users can confidently interact with systems, knowing there are no hidden agendas.
+- **Trustful:** Users can confidently interact with systems, knowing there are no hidden agendas or rent extraction.
 - **Fair:** A neutral platform ensures everyone has an equal opportunity, fostering genuine innovation.
 - **Resilient:** Systems built on neutrality are robust against manipulation, ensuring reliability.